rthalley/dnspython/doc/resolver-class.rst

       A ``list`` of ``str``, each item containing an IPv4 or IPv6 address.

+      This field is planned to become a property in dnspython 2.4.
+Writing to this field other than by direct assignment is deprecated, and so is depending on the mutability and form of the iterable returned when it is read.

    .. attribute:: search

       A ``list`` of dns.name.Name objects.
 If the query name is a